transformation-dev/matrx/packages/svelte-viewstate-store/README.md

 * `@matrx/svelte-viewstate-store` relies upon `svelte-spa-router` and it has only been tested with it.
 If you are using another router, it will probably not work.

+* At the moment, the `scope` storeConfig option uses `string.startsWith()` so it only works for string specified routes (e.g. '/pictures-page') but not regex routes.
+I have an idea on how to support this but I personally never use regex routes so it's hard to justify the work.

 * As the data and your app evolve, the values in LocalStorage and bookmarked URLs may become invalid.
 For instance, what if we've saved activePicID=10 in LocalStorage but there are now only 8 pictures.
 No telling how your page will act.
 So, it's a good idea to validate the values right after you instantiate a ViewstateStore.
 The good news is that svelte stores update as soon as they are instantiated.
 So, you can validate and adjust them even before the first render.
 So, for our example, you could do this:

   ```JavaScript
   const activePicID = new ViewstateStore({